Our highly experienced team is passionate about helping social enterprises and mission led organisations achieve their

 David was formerly the Head of Research and an Executive Director at Macquarie Bank.
 He coordinated a team based throughout Australia, Asia, New Zealand and the United Kingdom for over 16 years.
 David is an authority on global equities and capital markets, with particular expertise in strategic analysis and risk assessment.
 He has recently retired from working at Macquarie and is now devoting himself to the establishment and growth of SEFA, where he is Managing Director.
 Before joining Macquarie he was responsible for establishing the risk management company BARRA International in Australia.
-David is also a Director and Treasurer of Bush Heritage Australia.
+Up until recently David was a Director and Treasurer of Bush Heritage Australia.

 Hanna Ebeling, Senior Relationship Manager